Dumbo-programmer/RenbokoEngine/MainEngine/Docs/README.md

     <img src="../RYENG.png" alt="RYENG" width="320"/>
 </div>

-# Renyul Game Engine Documentation
+# Renboko Game Engine Documentation

 ## Building and Running the Engine

 1. **Build the engine and all projects:**
     ```sh
-    dotnet build RenyulWorkspace.sln
+    dotnet build RenbokoWorkspace.sln
     ```
 ---

-Welcome to the Renyul Game Engine!
+Welcome to the Renboko Game Engine!
 This documentation covers the engine architecture, scripting API, and practical examples to help you build 2D games efficiently.

 ---